 The North-East Church

 Approximately 50m east of the North-West Church is another church, similar in plan, but smaller then its neighbor.
-This North-East Church is being excavated by a team from Concordia University, St Paul, Minnesota, headed by Professor Schuler.
-Most of the church, have been fully excavated.
+This North-East Church is being excavated by a team from Concordia University, St Paul, Minnesota, headed by Professor Mark Schuler.
 The chancel area in front of the apse was exposed, revealing two burials, one in a limestone sarcophagus covered with a monolithic lid.
 The sarcophagus contained the bones of a woman aged about 60 years old.

 The church have been fully excavated and in the past years the team is unearthing the insula around it.
 One of the special finds here is a fresco of Tyche dated to Late Roman-Early Byzantine period.